Predicting Decisions in Language Based Persuasion Games

 \subsection{The Impact of Different Textual Feature Sets}

 Figures \ref{bert_domain_features_compare_rmse_f_score} and \ref{bert_domain_features_compare_per_trial} compare the performance of our models when using the different textual feature sets and the behavioral feature set.
 Figure \ref{bert_domain_features_compare_rmse_f_score} presents the hotel choice rate results, and it shows that except for SVM-CR, all our models achieve their best RMSE score (left part of the figure) when using our hand-crafted features.
 Likewise, the right part of Figure \ref{bert_domain_features_compare_rmse_f_score} indicates that all our models excel on the bin macro average F1-score when using the hand-crafted textual features, and the gaps are even larger.
-Figure \ref{bert_domain_features_compare_per_trial} presents very similar patterns for the per-trial prediction models.
+The results are statistically significant in at least 4 folds for LSTM-TR and both LSTM-TRCR, and Transformer-TRCR.
+Further, they are statistically significant in 3 folds for Transformer-CR and LSTM-CR.
+Finally, they are not statistically significant for Transformer-TR.
+Figure \ref{bert_domain_features_compare_per_trial} presents very similar patterns for the per-trial prediction models, and the results are statistically significant in at least 5 folds for all models.
 While the figures focus on models that use both the textual and the behavioral features, we observed very similar patterns when comparing models that use only the textual features.
 These results provide an answer to our fourth research question as they clearly indicate the value of our hand-crafted features, even when compared to a strong language representation model, like BERT.